 Migraine headaches can affect a child’s performance in school, relationships with friends and family, and other factors in a child’s life.

-Factors that increase your child’s chance for migraines may include:
+Factors that increase your child’s chance of migraines may include:

 Migraines occur in phases that may include: